-b.
+- b.
 Patent from the Commissioners of the Land Office, State of Oklahoma, after the extinguishment of a prior certificate of purchase.
 It is not unusual to see a certificate of purchase issued to John Doe, followed by another certificate of purchase to Tom Jones and a Commissioners of the Land Office patent to Tom Jones which has been recorded more than thirty years.
-I would rely upon the Act and not require further inquiry into the proper extinguishment of the certificate of purchase to John Doe.

-c.
-Tax Deed.
-In reliance of the case of Mobbs v.
-City of Lehigh (supra.), I rely on a tax deed as a valid Root-of-Title without inquiring into the validity of the proceedings leading to the tax deed.
+I would rely upon the Act and not require further inquiry into the proper extinguishment of the certificate of purchase to John Doe. - of Lehigh (supra.), I rely on a tax deed as a valid Root-of-Title without inquiring into the validity of the proceedings leading to the tax deed. - d.

-d.
 Deeds from purported heirs.
-I rely upon deeds recorded more than thirty years in which the grantors purport to be the sole heirs of the record owner.
+I rely upon deeds recorded more than thirty years in which the grantors purport to be the sole heirs of the record owner. - e.

-e.
 "Stray" or "Wild" Deeds.
 I am fairly comfortable with a 'stray' or 'wild' deed which has been of record more than thirty years, relying on dicta in the Mobbs case.

 IV.
-NEW 1987 STANDARDS REVISIONS
+1987 PROPOSED STANDARDS REVISIONS

-The following pages contain the language for all of the revised Title Examination Standards which have been approved by the TES Committee and the Real Property Section, and which were adopted on November 13, 1987, by the OBA House of Delegates at the 1987 Annual OBA meeting.
+The following pages contain the language for all of the revised Title Examination Standards which have been approved by the TES Committee to date.
+Additional revisions to other Standards will be considered at the October 1987 meeting of the TES Committee.
+These proposed revisions are subject to adoption by the Real Property Section and the OBA House of Delegates at the 1987 Annual OBA meeting.

-MO:ML.1-72
+ML:CLE.1-72